 The constant state of breathlessness (blame altitude sickness and beauty!) and amazement of the peaks of the Andes contribute to the mystery and “power” of the Andes call.
 And who wouldn’t want to hang out at the Salar de Uyuni salt flat, at least to take a few silly pictures?

 Not very original, I know.
 But can someone be indifferent to the pyramids and the Sphinx?
 Weren’t we all tempted to drop everything to become an Archaeologist / Egyptologist after watching a documentary about Egypt… no?
 It’s also the land who saw the life – and often tragic death – of unique female leaders (Nefertiti, Cleopatra), still very well known, thousands of years after their reigns!
 In the heart of a desert, the walls of historical buildings are covered with intricate and fascinating hieroglyphs… I stop here, or I will never finish that post…

-Add to that that the coolest episode of the Asterix cartoon was the one featuring Cleopatra!
+Add to that that that one of the episodes of the Asterix cartoon was featuring Cleopatra (along with doubtful, racist representation though)…

 ISLAND COUNTRIES OF THE SOUTH PACIFIC